 The initial priority of the UKIFC was to support the expansion of the UK consumer retail market where the existing infrastructure was not considered adequate for the Muslim minority population.
 At the global level the organisation sought to contribute by developing pioneering capacity building programmes for Shariah scholars and encouraging improvements in regulatory policy.

-In 2018, the UKIFC celebrates it’s 10th anniversary.
+In 2018 the UKIFC celebrated it’s 10th anniversary.
 Click here to download our souvenir brochure.

 Since its modest beginnings the UKIFC has remained committed to its guiding principle of making a tangible, positive impact to the sector.
 The team has advised governments, authored technical reports, presented at international conferences and developed training programmes which, collectively, have changed global regulation and played a leading role in exploring the relationship between Islamic finance and the broader ethical finance arena.